Characters: The Amazing Race 22

 Friends and YouTube

 hosts, they brought their upbeat attitudes and manic energy with them onto the Race.
 Early on, they formed an alliance with John & Jessica and Mona & Beth that caused the other teams to resent them, and put a huge target on their backs, especially after John & Jessica had been eliminated.
 This resulted in them keeping close to only Mona & Beth, which made it all that much harder for them when they found themselves racing to avoid last in Scotland against their only remaining friends in the game.
-With both teams having been U-Turned, they got destroyed on both sides of the Detour by Mona & Beth, and found themselves out in 5th.
+With both teams having been U-Turned, they got destroyed on both sides of the Detour by Mona & Beth (despite the latter having to do a Speed Bump), and found themselves out in 5th.

 Charles "Chuck" McCall & Wynona McCall (Alabama)

 Married couple from Alabama.
 They struggled from the very beginning, with Wynona's whining and poor task performance dragging them down despite Chuck's overall strong racing abilities.
-Though they seemed to pull it together in Botswana, Wynona would struggle with the first-come, first-served Roadblock in Switzerland, putting them and Joey & Meghan half an hour behind the lead pack.
+Though they seemed to pull it together during leg 6 in Botswana, Wynona would struggle with the first-come, first-served Roadblock in Switzerland, putting them and Joey & Meghan, who got stuck behind her, half an hour behind the lead pack.
 Though they would miraculously beat Joey & Meghan to the Pit Stop, after Team YouTube

 got bad directions that resulted in them walking